 That is why cell division is not just "one cell becoming two."
 It is a regulated sequence tied to DNA replication, chromosome separation, and checkpoints that help prevent major errors.

-Worked Example: A Human Skin Cell Dividing By Mitosis
+Watching One Skin Cell Divide By Mitosis

 Suppose a skin cell needs to replace damaged tissue.
 In the standard textbook case, the cell first replicates its DNA.
 By the time mitosis begins, each chromosome consists of two sister chromatids joined together.